AlexaYuqinD/GStore-Revenue-Prediction/README.md

 **naive_bayes.py:** train and tune Naive Bayes using sklearn packages.
 Feature selection was done manually.
 The main method allows changing of weights on the positive class samples.

-The outputs of the codes have been saved in the jupyter notebook.
+The outputs of the codes have been saved in the jupyter notebooks.

 The dataset of our project: [https://www.kaggle.com/c/ga-customer-revenue-prediction/data](https://www.kaggle.com/c/ga-customer-revenue-prediction/data)